 - Identifying predisposition for breast cancer

-- Breastfeeding duration and risk of breast cancer
+- Learning about breastfeeding duration and risk of breast cancer

-- Breast size and risk of breast cancer
+- Identifying the link between breast size and risk of breast cancer

 According to The National Comprehensive Cancer Network Clinical Practice Guidelines in Oncology (NCCN Guidelines) for Genetic/Familial High-Risk Assessment (version 2017): Breast and Ovarian cancer were developed with the intent to

-(1) Serve as a resource for healthcare providers to identify individuals who may benefit from cancer risk assessment and genetic counseling;
+- Serve as a resource for healthcare providers to identify individuals who may benefit from cancer risk assessment and genetic counseling.

-(2) Provide genetic counselors with an updated tool for the assessment of individual breast and ovarian cancer risk and to guide decisions related to genetic testing;
+- Provide genetic counselors with an updated tool for the assessment of individual breast and ovarian cancer risk and to guide decisions related to genetic testing.

-Who Should Opt for Genetic Test for Breast Cancer?
+Who Should Opt for the 23andMe BRCA Genetic Test for Breast Cancer?